 After your initial questions are answered, you can start the actual planning of your memoir.
 This can include:

 - A mindmap (Hero's Journey)

 Using a mindmap can be a huge time saver when learning how to write a memoir.
 You should:

 - Plan the events.
 What event(s) and period is your memoir going to cover?
 For example, my time spent in the navy, my years at the orphanage, my life in foster care, how I started a side hustle and built it into a 6-figure company, etc.

 - Use questions.
-As you build your mindmap, think of questions you want to, and can ask.
+As you build your mindmap, think of questions you want to ask.
 These will form the basis for your outline.

 - Keep it simple at first.
-Start with a basic mindmap, and in order to add the storytelling element to your memoir, use your mindmap to create a 3-act structure (or Hero’s Journey) diagram.
+Start with a basic mindmap, then create a 3-act structure (or Hero's Journey) diagram.

 The above diagram I created after doing my mindmap, when I planned my second memoir.
-This was an A3 sheet, and I then used a pen to build the story structure of my memoir.
+This was an A3 sheet, and I then used a pen to build the full story structure of a memoir afterwards.